sodiboo/niri-flake/docs.md

 <!-- sorting key: programs.niri.settings.h.outputs.scale -->
 ## `programs.niri.settings.outputs.<name>.scale`
-- type: `null or floating point number`
+- type: `null or floating point number or signed integer`
 - default: `null`

 The scale of this output, which represents how many physical pixels fit in one logical pixel.

-Although this is a floating-point number, niri currently only accepts integer values.
-It does not support fractional scaling.

 If this is null, niri will automatically pick a scale for you.